 In addition, the Division provides staff support to the Planning Commission, the Economic Development Advisory Committee (soon to be assembled), technical assistance to the City Council, and graphic support to other divisions within the City.
 The Planning Division is available to the public for consultation concerning prospective projects.

-The General Plan for the City of Big Bear Lake was prepared pursuant to California Government Section 65300 et. seq., which requires that each city and county within the state "adopt a comprehensive, long-term general plan for the physical development of the county or city, and any land outsides its boundaries which in the planning agency's judgement bear relation to its planning."
+The General Plan for the City of Big Bear Lake was prepared pursuant to California Government Section 65300 et. seq., which requires that each city and county within the state "adopt a comprehensive, long-term general plan for the physical development of the county or city, and any land outsides its boundaries which in the planning agency's judgment bear relation to its planning."

-The General Plan and its various elements are required to function as an integrated, internally consistent and compatible statement of policies.
+The General Plan and its various elements are required to function as an integrated, internally consistent, and compatible statement of policies.
 The General Plan serves as a foundation for making land-use decisions based on goals and policies related to land use, transportation, population growth and distribution, development, open space, resource preservation and utilization, air and water quality, noise impacts, public safety, infrastructure and other related physical, social and economic factors.
 In addition to serving as a basis for local decision making, the General Plan establishes a clear set of development guidelines for citizens, developers, neighboring jurisdictions and agencies, and provides the community with an opportunity to participate in the planning process.

 The General Plan contains the following elements: